apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 ### Input network buffers

-Not all buffers in the buffer pool Target can be obtained eventually.
-A **Threshold** is introduced to divide the buffer pool Target into two parts.
-The part below the threshold is called required.
-The excess part buffers, if any, is optional.
-A task will fail if the required buffers cannot be obtained in runtime.
-A task will not fail due to not obtaining optional buffers, but may suffer a performance reduction.
-If not explicitly configured, the default value of the threshold is Integer.MAX_VALUE for streaming workloads, and 1000 for batch workloads.

-It is not recommended to adjust the above threshold during normal use.
-Unless you are a Flink network expert and can clearly understand the impact of this threshold, you can adjust the above threshold through the option `taskmanager.network.memory.read-buffer.required-per-gate.max`.
-If this option is configured to a smaller value, it can avoid the "insufficient number of network buffers" exception as much as possible, but may suffer a performance reduction silently.
-If this option is configured as Integer.MAX_VALUE, the required buffer limit is disabled.
-When the feature is disabled, more read buffers may be required in runtime, which is good for performance but this may lead to more easily throwing insufficient network buffers exceptions.
+The target buffer pool size is not always reached.
+There's a threshold controlling whether Flink should fail upon not obtaining buffers.
+The part of the target number of buffers that below this threshold is considered required.
+The remaining, if any, is optional.
+Not obtaining required buffers will lead to task failures.
+A task will not fail if it cannot obtain optional buffers, but may suffer a performance reduction.

+The default value for this threshold is `Integer.MAX_VALUE` for streaming workloads, and `1000` for batch workloads.
+We do not recommend users to change this threshold, unless the user has good reasons and knows what he/she is doing well.
+The relevant configuration option is `taskmanager.network.memory.read-buffer.required-per-gate.max`.
+In general, a smaller threshold leads to less chance of the "insufficient number of network buffers" exception, while the workloads may suffer performance reduction silently, and vice versa.

 ### Output network buffers